Couchlock/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Simple console based version of this game.
 It can be played with two players or against a computer opponent.
-Computer AI is pretty basic but it does have self preservation in mind.
+Computer AI is pretty basic but it does have self preservation in mind and will go for the win.
-My first solo C++ project created while I was learning.
-Enjoy!